zant/whiterose/README.md

 <div align="center">
   <img src="Stuff/Logo.png" width="200" height="200">
   <h1>MenuBarTimer</h1>
+  <p>Minimalist timer running on the menu bar</p>
 </div>

-Minimalist timer running on the menu bar
+Track your time with a simple unintrusive macOS menu bar app.
+Save your logs and keep track of your schedules.

 ### Features
 - Stopwatch